 (2) ERS Default Baseline:

-(a) As part of its Resource identification process, ERCOT will determine if each ERS Load can qualify under a default baseline methodology.
+(a) As part of its Resource identification process, ERCOT will develop a default baseline for each ERS Load that has sufficient historical data.
 A default baseline methodology is designed to predict the interval Load based on variables which may include historic Load data, weather, time of day and other relevant calendar information.
 ERCOT may use other data variables in a default baseline methodology at ERCOT’s sole discretion, if ERCOT determines the additional data will enhance the accuracy of the default baseline.
 Development of a default baseline for each ERS Load will be consistent with practices described in the document entitled “Demand Response Baseline Methodologies” posted on the ERCOT website.

 (b) For aggregated ERS Loads, ERCOT may develop either a single baseline model at the aggregate level or multiple baseline models for individual sites and/or subsets of sites within the aggregation.
 If ERCOT develops the model at the site and/or subset level, ERCOT shall establish the default baseline for the aggregated ERS Load by summing the baselines of the individual sites and/or subsets of sites in the aggregation.
 ERCOT shall verify the performance at the ERS Load level.